dheeraj3choudhary/Mastering_Prompt_Engineering/README.md

 ## 📋 TABLE OF CONTENTS 📋
 - **Introduction to Prompt Engineering: What, Why, and How**
 - **Few Shot And Zero Shot Prompts: Complete Guide for AI Prompt Engineering**
+- **The Complete Guide to Role & Context Based Prompts in Artificial Intelligence**

 ### Day 1: Introduction to Prompt Engineering: What, Why, and How